 - Recording Media: Supports microSD™ card, up to 32GB

 A conversation about photography is not complete without mentioning Polaroid.
 They are best known for their instant film and cameras.
 Their move to go along with the technology in photography had them decrease their production of films and analog cameras.

 However, it wasn’t a wrong decision after all.
-As the path of photography moves to digital and more technologically advanced process, Polaroid started releasing a line of cameras that did not include printers.
-It eventually helped them bounce back from bankruptcy and getting acquired by investors.
+As the path of photography moved to digital and more technologically advanced processes, Polaroid started releasing a line of cameras that did not include printers.
+It eventually helped them bounce back from bankruptcy and get acquired by investors.

 Cube+ is a tiny little action camera that measures just below 2 inches.
-In spite of its small size, this small scale gear carries a sensor, lens, plus a shutter button – basically all the bare requirements of a digital camera.
-The only thing that keeps it at par from most is it not having a screen to review what has been captured.
+In spite of its small size, this small-scale gear carries a sensor, lens, plus shutter button – basically all the bare requirements of a digital camera.
+The only thing that keeps it at par with most is not having a screen to review what has been captured.

 The bottom line, Cube+ can take and keep all the good stuff in a tiny gear that is very simple to use.
 The addition of its Wi-Fi capabilities definitely made it better than its forerunner.

 |Ease of use as the original Cube||Needs protector for aquatic use|

 4. Sports Action Camera by Yuntab – Best Value Surf Camera